5jt/dyalog-cookbook/manuscript/Z04_Session.md

   If the current namespace is not `#` but, say, `Foo` then a `-target=Foo` is added.
 * For `.dws` it writes an )XLOAD statement to the session.
-* If the filename contains the string `aplcore` then it writes a )COPY statement for that aplcore to the session.
+* If the filename contains the string `aplcore` then it writes a )COPY statement for that aplcore with a trailing dot to the session.
 * For any other files the fully qualified filename is written to the session.

-I> When you start Dyalog with Admin rights then it's not possible to drop files onto the status bar.
+I> When you start Dyalog with admin rights then it's not possible to drop files onto the status bar.
 That's because Microsoft considers drag'n drop too dangerous for admins.
 Funny; one would think it's a better strategyy to leave the dangerous stuff to the admins.

 How you configure your development environment is of course very much a matter of personal preferences.
 However, you might consider to load a couple of scripts into `⎕SE` from within `Setup.dyalog`; the obvious candidates for this are `APLTreeUtils`, `FilesAndDirs`, `OS`, `WinSys`, `WinRegSimple` and `Events`.
 That would allow you to write user commands that can reference them with, say, `⎕SE.APLTreeUtils.Split`.